Inherited Roth IRAs Are

 For some beneficiaries, inherited Roth IRA assets may be distributed gradually over life expectancy.
 For many others, the account must generally be depleted within ten years.

-The SECURE Act and the Shift in Distribution Planning
+The SECURE Act Shortened Planning Horizons

 For many years, inherited retirement accounts were commonly associated with long-term “stretch” distribution strategies.